-- 1. At your remote terminal, call in to your server.
-Your server answers and offers you the service processor Main Menu after requesting your privileged-access password.
+- Go to your remote terminal and call in to your server.
+Your server answers and offers you the service processor Main Menu after requesting your privileged access password.

 - 2. Select System Power Control.

 - 3. Select Power-On System.

 When you are asked if you wish to continue powering on the system, type Y.